The following questions are simply to give readers an idea of who Matthijs van Boxsel is…

 Since stupidity is unavoidable, make your stupidity a personal, unique stupidity.
 If you fail, fail at the highest possible level.
 If you fall, fall with elegance and sing while you do.
 Be as colourfully and versatilely stupid as you can.
 That way you avoid banality and stiffness,two dangerous sides of stupidity.
 Do like me, turn stupidity into your strongest quality.

+The definition of stupidity in the book (i.e. that it is not the opposite of intelligence) is not how many people understand it.
 Most serious books on stupidity define it as a quality on its own, not as a lack.
 Even to me that came as a surpise; but after a while I was convinced.
 It turned out to be a more fruitfull hypothesis than the one that defined stupidity as a lack of intelligence or even of feeling (humour, taste)!

+Have you ever offended anyone by suggesting they were stupid?
 On the contrary; once I start to explain my theory, there is a sigh of great relief that stupidity is being defined as a typical human quality that has nothing to do with intelligence; indeed people like to hear that they have stupidity in common, but that they differ in their attempts to cope with their own stupidity; everyone is original in the chosen methods to reconsile themselves with their power to selfdestruction.
 By the way: I never juse the word ‘stupid’ as a term of abuse anymore.
 I prefer other ones, since I started studying the subject.

 Well, there has been one moment at school, when I was say 14 years old: a classmate said something stupid about democracy, and I turned around and said to her: Greetje, you are so terribly stupid.
 The next moment everyone was very quiet.
 That was propably the first moment I realised that the use of the word could be a serious weapon.
 Calling someone stupid, is ending the conversation, it is the ultimate discrimination.
 Indeed it is one of the most terrible things you can say.
 The next day, after I had thought about the amazing effect of my words, I apologized in front of the class, on my own initiative.
 Stupidity is a taboo.

+For people who may not have read the book, can you briefly explain Morosophy?
 Morosophers are people with an evidently absurd theory about existence.
 Unlike the mediocre theories of New Age gurus, astrologers, ufologists and so on, morosophical studies are so queer that they cannot help acquiring a literary quality.
 The most important criterion of morosophy is originality: the less predecessors and followers, the greater the chance of being included in my book.
 The word morosophy [fool-osophy] means: foolish wisdom or wise foolishness.
+Morosophs operate at the crossroads of science, religion, art and madness.
+Is the earth flat?
+Was Dutch spoken in paradise?
+Are atoms spaceships?
+Is Delft Delphi?
+Can the floor plan of the pyramid of Cheops be found in the street plan of ‘s-Hertogenbosch?
+Is the world entering the Lilac phase?
+Did abstract thought commence when the clitoris evolved from the inside to the outside?

+I started collecting Dutch morosophers in 1992.
+The immediate impulse was the publication of the book Where Troy once stood.
+In this study by Iman Wilkens, the author concludes on the basis of studies of climate, fauna, flora, culture and topography that part of the action of Homer’s Iliad and Odyssey is set in the Netherlands.
+Delphi is Delft, Drente is Thrace, Flakkee was inhabited by Phylacians, and Zierikzee by the enchantress Circe.
+Wilkens situates the entrance to the underworld in Zeeland (the truth and wisdom of this finding can be asserted by anyone who has ever visited Zeeland.)
 As a rule, a morosopher is somebody whose world has been destroyed by a shocking event.
 With the help of his theory he managed to reconstruct a new universe from the wreckage, for the sake not of a higher truth, but of an endurable existence.
 Morosophers are not dreamers; they are healthy thanks to a phantasm within which they are lord and master.
 To the extent that they bother to follow scientific insights, this is to stimulate their fantasy.
 Unimpeded by any scientific knowledge, their imagination enables them to force their way through to the world of science and technology.
 From there they design a parallel universe in which the limits of the possible are sought out and transgressed; they enter the area of the wondrous and the monstrous, and discover a world that, like the world of the comic and the fairy-tale, is out of the reach of the physicists.
 Morosophy is science in wonderland.

+Is the human race doomed due to its own stupidity, or will learning from stupidity in hindsight help it to prosper even more?
 Stupidity has led human kind to the highest peaks of intelligence: but then again: without intelligence, our stupidity would not have had such disastrous results.
 Humans are dangerous precisely because we are intelligent, because we usually succeed in accomplishing what we set out to do.
 And the more intelligent we are, the more disastrous are the effects of our stupidity.
 The final diaster will be the supreme fruit of the combination of intelligence and stupidity.

 If no man is intelligent enough to understand his own stupidity, then is your book incomplete?
+Indeed, I have chosen the most perfect subject to write on.

+What would you say to critics who have the opinion that your book is personal interpretations of events and histories, and not actually a study with cognitive experiments etc?
+(This is an opinion I saw on the Internet!)
 I have never pretended to write a scientific book, on the contrary: as I have written in my book, I am not after a logical or a philosophical Truth, I am looking for a retorical, paralogical truth, in the tradition of Swift, Queneau, Stefan Themerson and other pataphysicians.
 (One of my favorite books is On the shoulders of Giants by Robert Merton.)
 I try to develop a theory that (I hope) can be enjoyed for its literary qualities.
 I am looking for a surprising view on subjects we tend to take for selfevident.
 It is a one-man-theory, a very personal way to look at the world, my personal attempt to cope with stupidity.
 Indeed: morosophy.
 By the way: a scientific essay is a paradox: the essay is a speculative genre which starts where journalism and science necessarily end.

+Everyone has to cope with the idiocy of existence.
+Most people look for refuge in religion, sports, talking to the cat.
+In the tradition of the morosophers, I’m looking for a highly personal, possibly inimitable way to cope with stupidity.
+Morosophers live a more or less normal live thanks to a phantasm in which they have domesticized their idiocy.
+You cannot escape stupidity, but you can try to make your stupidity an unique stupidity.
 The book is itself a product of a series of failed attempts to understand stupidity.
 To fail in the most colourfull way, the essays are analytical, ironic and aggressive in turn.
 The book is meant for those who can afford themselves the luxury of thinking.
 For people who enjoy the perverse pleasure that lies hidden in useless erudition.
 By the way: the outlines of The Encyclopaedia of Stupidity are so vast, that their is ample room for my critics.

+Is stupidity profitable?
 Again: I earn my money with it.
 And studying stupidity leads me to knowledge (and pleasure) I would otherwise never have gathered.

+If the human race were not so stupid, how would you earn a living?
 Writing books on pataphysical subjects.
 Playing the bluegrass banjo; drawing and painting.
 Giving lectures on eristics, that is the art of being in the right, even when one is in the wrong.
 But what would the world look like without stupidity?
 Our most briljant inspirations would be realised without effort, everything would be clear.
 The reasonable would be selfevident.
 It would be boring as paradise.
 We would be pining for the Fall.

+Please add anything else you feel needs to be said.
 Everyone is entrapped in his/her own intelligence.
 You cannot step outside your castle of knowledge to conclude that it is hanging in mid-air.
 It is only through jokes, paradoxes, absurdities, nonsense that you reach the limits of thinking, and get a glimpse of the monster that is lurking – not on the outside, but in the heart of the matter.

 Contact: batafysica@xs4all.nl